Biochemistry, Chemistry and Physics

 CHEM 342 : Physical Chemistry II

-Further development of atomic and molecular quantum mechanics, spectroscopy, kinetics and reaction mechanisms, and statistical thermodynamics.
-3 Theory 1 Lab.
-Lab fee.
+A continuation of physical chemistry focusing on the further development of atomic and molecular quantum mechanics, spectroscopy, chemical kinetics and reaction mechanisms, and statistical thermodynamics.
+A laboratory fee is required.

 credits